 Jennifer Young, MFHT

 Jennifer Young is a microbiologist, nutritional therapist, aromatherapist, beauty therapist and product formulator.
 She is the creator of Defiant Beauty, specialist skincare for those affected by cancer, founder of Beauty Despite Cancer, and author of Recognise Yourself, a beauty and wellbeing guide for those affected by cancer.
-Jennifer will be talking about the impact of cancer on self-esteem and body image, including its effects on the hair, nails and skin, as well as her pioneering therapy work to help clients live with and beyond cancer.
+Jennifer will be talking about the impact of cancer on wellbeing, including its effects on the hair, nails and skin, as well as her pioneering therapy work to help clients live with and beyond cancer.

 Read about the Appearance and Wellbeing Clinic at Guy's Hospital.